 Emergencies can happen and they are almost always unexpected.
 When these emergencies are related to dental issues, fast treatment could limit the severity of the problem.
 Unfortunately, not everyone knows when to treat a dental problem as an emergency.
-You may delay treatment because you assume that you need to schedule an appointment when there are emergency dental services available in your area.
+You may delay treatment because you assume that you need to schedule an appointment, this is why our Melbourne Dentists we have reserved appointments each day for dental emergencies.

 When a dental problem arises, you need to remain calm and assess the situation.
 Determine whether the issue is an emergency or if it is an issue that can be treated at a later time.